Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - To be able to pay with a Credit or Debit card securely.

-- To store date securely
+- To store data securely

 - To be able to search items available

-- To be able to view and use the asite on a devices and browsers
+- To be able to view and use the site on devices and browsers

 # Design

 ## Typograpghy
-For my typograpghy I used a Google font lato  with a fallback of sans serif.
+For my typography I used a Google font lato with a fallback of sans serif.

 ## Imagery
-I used a image from Google of a Music shop for the backround image of the project, I also used the images for different album coverz all from google images by simply typing in the album.
+I used an image from Google of a Music shop for the background image of the project, I also used the images for different album covers all from google images by simply typing in the album.

 ## Colour Scheme
-I used the white background and my shade of purple for nearly all aspects on this site "rgb(100, 100, 230);"
+I used the white background and my shade of purple for nearly all aspects on this site "RGB(100, 100, 230);"

 ## Wireframes
-For the design of my wireframes I used Balsamic, You can find the link to the site here! [ https://balsamiq.com/ ]
+For the design of my wireframes, I used Balsamic, You can find the link to the site here! [ https://balsamiq.com/ ]

 I will also include screenshots below.